Best laptops for Architects

 Best Laptops for Architects – The Recommendations

 As we said in the main introduction, we are using different personas to exemplify the different requirements that you might have.
-We hope this will make it easier for you to identify the perfect match to your needs.
+We hope this will make you master comfort to identify the perfect match for your needs.

 These are the following personas we will use:

 - The commuting Project Architect

 - The perfectionist Senior Architect